plentymarkets/docs-raw/plentyInterface/Order.md

 ### OrderPartlyPaid<a name="order_events_orderpartlypaid"></a>

-An Event class fired after a payment assignment when the order is partly paid.
+An Event class fired after a payment is assigned and if the order is only partly paid.

 #### Namespace